Apo12/BirchEngine/README.md

 # Introduction
-This 2D engine will be produced via an online series from my youtube channel: Let's make games.
+This 2D engine will be produced via an online series from carlbirch's channel: Let's make games.
-You can watch and learn the skills required to do this here: https://goo.gl/VERhC5
+You can watch and learn the skills required to do this here: https://goo.gl/VERhC5 I am planning on adding on features to this codebase such as menus, music and other ones either Carl may have mentioned or I come up with.

 # Getting Started
 TODO: Guide users through getting your code up and running on their own system.
 In this section you can talk about: